namithamm/IT-Helpdesk-Tickets-Project/README.md

 The project concludes that the helpdesk is performing reasonably well but should focus on reducing SLA breaches, improving Email and Chat support, strengthening Remote support, monitoring reopened tickets, and adopting successful practices from high-performing teams and channels.

+## Conclusion
+Overall, the IT Helpdesk is performing reasonably well, with an average customer satisfaction score of 3.99/5 and an average resolution time of 21.77 hours compared with an average SLA target of 27.41 hours.
+However, the 24.73% SLA breach rate indicates that there is still significant scope for operational improvement.

+The analysis highlights several key areas that require attention.
+Critical tickets have the highest priority-level SLA breach rate, Email-related issues have the highest category-level breach rate and longest average resolution time, Remote users have the highest location-level breach rate, and Chat has the weakest overall channel performance.

+At the same time, Network Ops demonstrates strong operational performance, with the fastest average resolution time and lowest team-level SLA breach rate.
+The Self-Service Portal also performs well from a customer perspective, achieving the highest satisfaction score.

+One of the most important findings is the relationship between SLA performance and customer satisfaction.
+Tickets that breach SLA have considerably lower average customer satisfaction than tickets that meet their SLA targets.
+This indicates that improving SLA compliance should be an important priority for improving the overall customer experience.

+Based on these findings, the organization should focus on reducing SLA breaches, improving Chat and Remote support, addressing slow Email-related resolutions, monitoring reopened tickets, and maintaining the strong performance of efficient teams and support channels.
+Overall, the project demonstrates how data analysis and visualization can be used to evaluate IT helpdesk performance and identify practical areas for improvement.